Dodd, Lois, b. 1927

 Biographical/Historical Note: Lois Dodd (1927- ) is a painter and art instructor from New York, N.Y.
 Founding member of the Tanager Gallery, New York City and served as chairperson and Board member of the Skowhegan School of Painting and Sculpture.

-Lois Dodd donated her papers to the Archives of American Art in several increments between 1981-2007.
+Lois Dodd donated her papers to the Archives of American Art in several increments between 1981-2007 and in 2014.

 Funding for the processing of this collection was provided by the Terra Foundation for American Art